Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 	- These are callbacks that derived classes can override to perform actions right before processing a source file and once it has been processed, respectively.
 - `FrontendAction::ExecuteAction(…)`:
 	- This callback describes the main actions to do for this FrontendAction.
+	-  Note that while no one stops you from overriding this method directly, many of FrontendAction's derived classes already provide simpler interfaces to describe some common tasks.
+For example, if you want to process an AST, you should inherit from ASTFrontendAction instead and leverage its infrastructures.
+-